Day 14: Ballenas y Piedra

 Standing (2011) writes about the precariat, the growing class of workers whose employment is temporary, insecure, and without benefits or stability.
 Precarious workers live in perpetual uncertainty, unable to plan for the future, unable to establish roots, always one crisis away from catastrophe.
 This precarity creates what Standing calls “status frustration” and chronic stress that accumulates over time, wearing away at health, relationships, and sense of self.

 But the whale’s migration is different from my precarity.
 The whale chooses to leave.
 The whale knows where it is going.
 The whale has done this journey before and will do it again.
 There is certainty in the pattern, even though each journey is unique, even though conditions change, even though some years are harder than others.
-The whale’s movement is not precarious.
+The whale’s movement carries no precarity.
 It is rhythm.
 It is a pattern.
-It is a kind of stability that exists not despite movement but through it.
+It is a kind of stability that emerges through movement, even because of it.

 What I am attempting here is something like that.
-Not migration (I will return to the same city, the same life), but the development of a pattern.
+No true migration (I will return to the same city, the same life), but the development of a pattern.
 The trust that this rhythm I am establishing can be carried forward.
 That I can know where I am going even when I cannot yet see it.
-That leaving need not mean loss.
+That leaving may carry no loss in it.
 Sometimes, leaving is how you find your way home.

 Witness of Joy